 This trend has definitely produced some positive results.
 A Gallup study called “The Engaged Workplace” reported that free from distractions, over two-thirds of employers report increased productivity among their telecommuters.1 Additionally, it seems that employees find the shift motivating.
 According to Global Workplace Analytics,2 36% of employees would choose to work from home over a pay raise.

 Heartened by these numbers, employers are loosening the reigns, providing their workers with more choices, and patting themselves on the back for facilitating such a modern workplace.

 But are we really as progressive as we think?

 Every silver lining has a cloud

-The Gallup study revealed that 87% of employees worldwide are not engaged in their work.1 In other words, the vast majority of workers are bored, uninspired and unproductive.
-Employee disengagement has escalated to pandemic proportion.
+The Gallup study revealed that 87% of employees worldwide are not engaged in their work.1 In other words, the vast majority of workers are bored, uninspired, and unproductive.
+Employee disengagement has escalated to pandemic proportions.

 How can this be, when research has clearly shown that the fluidity of work has boosted satisfaction and made us more productive?

 One reason is that while we collaborate more than ever, the way we conduct meetings hasn’t yet caught up with where and how we work.
 The fallout is disastrous.
 Over half of all employees admit they zone out during meetings.3 Remote workers have it worst: they rarely have visual access to meetings, leaving them “in the dark” when teammates are whiteboarding or working together on deliverables.
 And it’s close to impossible to preserve the products of these workgroups, so the fruits of our labor are often lost … making us inefficient, waylaying project deadlines, and delaying action.